tock/tock/doc/Compilation.md

 runtime.

 Tock, however, makes a different choice and requires applications to be compiled as position independent code.
-Compiling with ePIC makes all control flow relative to the current PC, rather than using jumps to specified absolute addresses.
+Compiling with FDPIC makes all control flow relative to the current PC, rather than using jumps to specified absolute addresses.
 All data accesses are relative to the start of the data segment for that app, and the address of the data segment is stored in a register referred to as the `base register`.
 This allows the segments in Flash and RAM to be placed anywhere, and the OS only has to correctly initialize the base register.

-ePIC code can be inefficient on some architectures such as x86, but the ARM instruction set is optimized for ePIC operation and allows most code to execute with little to no overhead.
-Using ePIC still requires some fixup at runtime, but the relocations are simple and cause only a one-time cost when an application is loaded.
+FDPIC code can be inefficient on some architectures such as x86, but the ARM instruction set is optimized for FDPIC operation and allows most code to execute with little to no overhead.
+Using FDPIC still requires some fixup at runtime, but the relocations are simple and cause only a one-time cost when an application is loaded.
 A more in-depth discussion of dynamically loading applications can be found on the Tock website: [Dynamic Code Loading on a MCU](http://www.tockos.org/blog/2016/dynamic-loading/).

-For applications compiled with `arm-none-eabi-gcc`, building ePIC code for Tock requires four flags:
+For applications compiled with `arm-none-eabi-gcc`, building FDPIC code for Tock requires four flags:

  - `-fPIC`: only emit code that uses relative addresses.